Need An Answer To Your Foot And Ankle Questions? Read Through Our FAQ

 Jogger’s Foot a type of Tarsal Tunnel Syndrome affecting Runners

 Entrapment of the medial plantar nerve is seen most commonly in athletes and is called “jogger’s foot”.
 It is theorized that forceful pronation of the foot during running puts excessive stretch and compression on the medial plantar nerve, resulting in tarsal tunnel syndrome.
 There may be vague discomfort or pain, with burning, tingling or numbness in the inner plantar aspect of the affected foot.
 How do we address this problem?
 Treatment is directed towards the underlying causes and aggravating factors.
 High-precision, custom-made orthotics with a deep heel cup and an extended medial flange may help in providing the necessary foot guidance and support whenever standing and running.
-The bottom line: no one needs to suffer from this sort of pain.
+The bottom line: no one needs to suffer from this sort of pain anymore.
+Start by making your appointment with one of our doctors of podiatric medicine at Ottawa Foot Clinic.

 What are Plantar Warts?